 - The diverse nature of linear and nonlinear structural problems.
 Classification of

 nonlinear structural problems, material and geometric nonlinearities.
-The basic concept
+The basic idea

-and modified Newton-Raphson iteration schemes, graphical solution through a well-behaved
+of the Newton-Raphson and modified Newton-Raphson iteration schemes, graphical

-FE discretization.
-Nonlinear load-displacement curves of a cantilever beam.
+Nonlinear load-displacement curves of a cantilever beam subjected to concentrated